 The most common kind of invasion of privacy claim in the workplace is an unauthorized intrusion into private matters.
 In California, to win an invasion of privacy claim in an employment setting, you must demonstrate that your employer intentionally intruded on a conversation, matter or location where you should have had a reasonable expectation of privacy.
 In addition, the intrusion has to be more than an annoyance; it has to be offensive to a reasonable person.

 Invasion of privacy at work can also be something that depicts a person in a false light.
 In the workplace, this may include workplace monitoring, stalking, or disseminating damaging rumors about a co-worker to damage his or her reputation.

 It is not uncommon for individuals to be reluctant to report invasion of privacy for fear of retaliation at the workplace.
-You should know there are laws to protect you from workplace retaliation.
-Our attorneys will guide you through the reporting process and how you can protect yourself from wrongful termination.
+You should know there are laws to protect you from retaliatory acts at your job.
+Our workplace retaliation attorneys in San Francisco will guide you through the reporting process and how you can protect yourself from wrongful termination.

 The Armstrong Law Firm Will Hold Your Detractors Accountable